-UNHCR leads the

-Protection and Shelter/

-NFI Cluster as well as the

-Camp Coordination Camp

-Management (CCCM) Cluster

-which was activated as of 1

-March in Ukraine.
-As lead of

-the three clusters, UNHCR led

-the development of the 2022

-Interagency Ukraine Winterization

-Plan to support vulnerable families

-ahead of winter.

-In addition, as co-lead of the Logistics Working Group in Ukraine, UNHCR is facilitating the movement of humanitarian convoys in coordination with OCHA (Office for the Coordination of Humanitarian Affairs).
-The Protection Cluster continues to coordinate the humanitarian response at the National Coordination Office temporarily located in Lviv and at Field Hubs in Chernivtsi, Dnipro, Lviv, Uzhhorod and Vinnytsia.
+UNHCR leads the Protection and Shelter Clusters as well as the Camp Coordination Camp Management (CCCM) Cluster which was activated as of 1 March in Ukraine.
+In addition, as co-lead of the Logistics Working Group in Ukraine, UNHCR is facilitating the movement of humanitarian coordination convoys in with OCHA (Office for the Coordination of Humanitarian Affairs).
+The UNHCRled Protection Cluster has established a national coordination office in Lviv and plans to establish sub-national coordinators in Dnipro, Lviv, Uzhhorod and Vinnytsia.
 Both the Child Protection and GBV Sub-Clusters are similarly expanding their presence.